PolishSymfonyCommunity/SymfonyMockerContainer/README.md

 Using in Behat steps
 --------------------

-Use `mock()` method on the container to create a new Mock with Mockery:
+Use `mock()` method on the container to create a new Mock with Prophecy:

 ```php
 <?php